 - Were strongly expecting the attendees to be involved

-- Where each opinion was considered and discussed
+- Where each opinion is considered and discussed

-The above is called “anti perfectionism circle of thinking”.
+The approach we found and use is “anti perfectionism circle of thinking”.
 We were expected to understand better given piece of code / functionality.
 To discuss it, and maybe to make it more readable if needed.
 We were (and are) striving for improvement (of our knowledge, of the code quality) but not for perfectionism.
 That’s it!